xqbjs/AvalonGame/README.md

 #### Option 2: Config File

-If environment variables are not set, the system reads from games/avalon/config/default_config.yaml.

-Open the file and modify the llm section:./games/avalon/config/default_config.yaml
+If environment variables are not set, the system reads from games/avalon/config/default_config.yaml and games/web/web_config.yaml.You must open **both these two files** and modify the llm section:

 ```bash
   url: "Your API Endpoint"